-The following is a summary of the fees billed to the Company by MaloneBailey LLP, the Company's independent registered public accounting firm, respectively for the fiscal year ended December 31, 2018 and 2017:
+The following is a summary of the fees billed to the Company by MaloneBailey LLP, the Company's independent registered public accounting firm, respectively for the fiscal year ended December 31, 2019 and 2018:

-Fisca l 2018 Fees Fiscal 2017 Fees
+Fiscal Fiscal 2019 Fees Fiscal 2018 Fees

-Audit Fees \$ 132,170 \$ 118,549
+Audit Fees \$ 97,000 \$ 132,170

 Audit-Related Fees - -

-Tax and Other Fees - -
+Tax and Other Fees -

-\$ 132,170 \$ 118,549
+\$ 97,000 \$ 132,170

 Audit Fees.
 Consists of fees billed for professional services performed for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements, including the registration statement for our public offering.
-Included in the 2017 Audit Fees is an aggregate of \$26,500 of fees billed in connection with our public offering.